-In March 2019, our compensation committee selected the executives who are eligible to receive incentive opportunities under our annual cash incentive plan for 2019, including all our named executive officers, determined the performance measures and targets and established the 2019 fiscal year as the applicable performance period.
-Our compensation committee also approved increases in the target bonus opportunities of our named executive officers for 2019 of 4% on average for our named executive officers other than Mr. McKenney and Ms. Krause, who each received an increase of approximately 40% to better align their respective compensation with the 50th percentile of our peer group, and Ms. Lambert who retired from our company on July 1, 2018.
+In March 2020, our compensation committee selected the executives who are eligible to receive incentive opportunities under our annual cash incentive plan for 2020, including our named executive officers other than Mr. Painter, determined the performance measures and targets and established the 2020 fiscal year as the applicable performance period.
+Our compensation committee approved increases in the target bonus opportunities of our named executive officers, including increases of approximately 24%, 18% and 16% for each of Mr. McKenney, Ms. Krause and Mr. Powell, respectively, to better align their respective compensation with the 50th percentile of our peer group.
+There was no increase approved for 2020 for the remaining named executive officers.
+Mr. Painter will not receive a cash bonus for fiscal year 2020 in accordance with the terms of his Transition Agreement.